ThirdAILabs/thirdai-platform-helm/terraform-scripts/README.md

 ```

 ### This will create:
-- A new VPC with subnets, route tables, and a NAT gateway.
 - An EKS cluster with the specified Kubernetes version (e.g., 1.31).
 - The EBS and EFS CSI driver add-ons.
 - Required IAM roles and policies for those add-ons.